lustre-labs/lustre/pages/hints/rendering-lists.md

 ## Seeing double

-One example of a visual issue can be seen in the [quickstart program](../guide/01-quickstart.md) where it is possible to briefly see a duplicated cat image before the new image has completely loaded.
+One example of a visual issue can be seen in a program that [prepends](https://tour.gleam.run/basics/lists/) items to a list of images, where it is possible to briefly see a duplicated image before the new image has completely loaded.
 Let's walk through why this happens.

-When you first click the increment button, the http side effect will eventually cause a cat image slug, let's call it `a`, to be added the model's `cat` list.
+When the list is first updated, the side effect will eventually cause an image slug, let's call it `a`, to be added to the model's image list.
 The view will render a single image tag for this list, it will be added to the DOM, and the browser will make a request for this image, displaying it once it has completed downloading.

-When the increment button is clicked a second time, the http side effect will eventually cause a cat image slug, let's call it `b`, to be [added to the front](https://tour.gleam.run/basics/lists/) of the model's `cat` list.
+When the list is updated a second time, the side effect will eventually cause an image slug, let's call it `b`, to be added to the **front** of the model's image list.
 So this list has changed from `[a]` to `[b, a]`.
 The view will now render two image tags, first for `b` and then for `a`, as it walks the list.
 When this virtual DOM is diffed with the current DOM, it looks like the image tag that used to show `a` has been changed to show `b`, and a new image tag for `a` has